manashpratim/Flower_Recognition/README.md

 I have built a simple convolutional neural network (CNN) using tensorflow and keras to classify the flowers.

 # Note
-The goal of this project is not to improve accuracy of this CNN model but to provide a code that can be used in a range of image classification problems with minor tweaks.
+Here my aim is not to improve accuracy of this CNN model but to provide a code that can be used in a range of image classification problems with minor tweaks.